cemulate/cemulate.github.io/_math_solutions/massey/index.md

 ---
-layout: default
+title: Solutions in *Algebraic Topology - An Introduction*
-title: Solutions in <em>Algebraic Topology - An Introduction</em>
+description: Solutions from Massey's 'Algebraic Topology an Introduction'
 ---

 * [Exercise 1.11.3](/math_solutions/massey/e1-11-3)